zebrajaeger/postbox-snapshotter/README.md

 ## Features

-- Takes every hour an snapshot uploads it via FTP
+- Takes every hour an snapshot and uploads it via FTP
-- Special pin (GPIO12, active-low) keeps device in OTA mode
+- Special pin (GPIO12, active-low) keeps device in OTA mode for firmware update
 - Update via FTP possible (put the firmware.bin file into the ftp upload folder)

 ## Configure and build